cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     - information about streaming connection
-    - information about the **recovery object store**, which is a Barman Cloud compatible object store that contains the backup files of the source cluster - that is, base backups and WAL archives.
+    - information about the **recovery object store**, which is a Barman Cloud compatible object store that contains the backup files of the source cluster - that is, WAL archive and base backups.

 !!!
 Note
     A recovery object store is normally an AWS S3, or an Azure Blob Storage,